 Although Resistance fighters had been formed when these people’s countries capitulated to the German forces, it was the SOE who coordinated them into organised fighter networks, ensuring they were supplied with military stores.
 This was particularly the case in France during the lead up to the invasions of Normandy and the Cote d’Azur.

 As mentioned in the text of my story, Operation Dragoon was the name given to the invasion of southern France.
-The assault forces were made up of American, Free French, and British military personnel totaling approximately two hundred thousand.
-The number of resistance fighters that participated in helping the Allies with local knowledge, guiding them through their countryside, is unknown.
+The assault forces were made up of American, Free French, and British military personnel.
+The initial landing force comprised of 151 thousand men.
+The entire invasion force totaled just under 577 thousand.
+The number of Resistance fighters that participated in helping the Allies with local knowledge, guiding them through their countryside, numbered some 75 thousand.

 There is a vast amount of information available on the subject of Operation Dragoon, the SOE, and Resistance heroes, far too much to mention here.
 Any of my readers who are interested on learning more can begin at the following websites: